sylvainbx/rust-book-fr/FRENCH/src/ch05-02-example-structs.md

 rectangle with a tuple</span>
 -->

-<span class="caption">Encart 5-9 : Spécifier la largeur et la hauteur du
+<span class="caption">Encart 5-9 : Renseigner la largeur et la hauteur du
-rectangle avec un tuple</span>
+rectangle dans un tuple</span>

 <!--
 In one way, this program is better.
 Tuples let us add a bit of structure, and